richard-lane/k3pi_signal_cuts/README.md

  - Train the classifier (i haven't implemented this yet)
  - Run some of the cross checks that I haven't implemented either

+At this point you will know how to do some signal cuts on a sample of data.
+When it comes to the actual analysis it will be impractical to download all the data (it may be practicable to download all the MC but it might not be), so I'll need to decide what to do about that TODO

 Input
 ----